norton62/Demo2Video/README.md

 This project uses the command-line tools provided by **CS Demo Manager** to handle the demo analysis and launch the game for recording.

+### This is a fork with QoL updates, for changes see "What's different?" in the bottom.

 ## Features

 * **Web Interface**: A simple web UI to queue up demos using a share code and Steam64 ID.